swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 Use the `echo` command and the append operator, `>>`, to append your name to the file, then sort it and make a new file called Sorted.

+Once you have looked at the new file, remove both toBeSorted and Sorted.

 * * * *